RuralConsulting/RuralConsulting.github.io/README.md

-Hurunui District Landcare Group
+Rural Consulting Limited
 =======

-The code behind the HDLG website.
+The code behind the Rural Consulting website.